 |SLCOM||Carbon Fibre, Fiberglass, Aramid Fibre (i.e. Kevlar), PBO (i.e. Zylon), along with metal fibres like steel, aluminium or titanium|

 |CAM-LEM||Alumina Other ceramics available in our processes include zirconia, zirconia-toughened alumina (ZTA), silica, and a variety of oxide and non-oxide ceramics.|

 |CBAM||Long-fibre fabrics bonded with thermoplastic matrix materials.
 Carbon fibre combined with either Nylon12, PEEK and glass fibre with Nylon 12 and PEEK|

-Different types of sheet lamination techniques are used for different purposes and they are directly tied to the individual process.
-Paper based techniques such as LOM and SDL are used for full colour prints while metal-based sheet lamination is used in hybrid manufacturing.
+Different types of sheet lamination techniques are used for different purposes and are directly tied to the individual process.
+Paper-based techniques such as LOM and SDL are used for full-colour prints, while metal-based sheet lamination is used in hybrid manufacturing.

-SLCOM can be used to make production quality composite fibre parts while CAM-LEM process can be used to make ceramic parts.
+SLCOM can make production-quality composite fibre parts, while the CAM-LEM process can be used to make ceramic parts.